shreyashguptas/javia/docs/HARDWARE.md

 - Software controls this pin to prevent clicks
 - See `docs/TROUBLESHOOTING.md` for more details

-### Button Not Responding
+### Rotary Encoder Not Responding
 **Check:**
-1. Button connected to GPIO17 and GND
+1. SW pin connected to GPIO17 and GND
-2. Button makes contact when pressed
+2. CLK pin connected to GPIO22
+3. DT pin connected to GPIO23
+4. + pin connected to 3.3V (via breadboard)
+5. - pin connected to GND (via breadboard)
-3. No wiring to wrong GPIO pin
+6. No wiring to wrong GPIO pins
+7. Encoder makes contact when pressed/rotated

+### Volume Control Not Working
+**Check:**
+1. Run `amixer sget Master` to verify ALSA mixer is available
+2. Check that CLK and DT pins are properly connected
+3. Try rotating the encoder in both directions
+4. Check system logs for volume change messages
+5. Verify VOLUME_STEP is set in .env file (default: 5)

 ## Visual Wiring Summary